 From the list of preconfigured images, select Windows Server 2012 R2 Datacenter Edition, and then click Select.

 In the Firewalls section, allow HTTP and HTTPS traffic.

-- In the Project access section, allow full API access to all Google Cloud Platform services within your project.
+In the Project access section, allow full API access to all GCP services in your project.

-- Click Management, disks, networking, SSH keys to reveal advanced options, and then click the Networking tab.
+To reveal advanced options, click Management, security, disks, networking, sole tenancy, and then click the Networking tab.

 rdp-tag.
 Later in the tutorial, you'll create a firewall rule that allows external RDP access to all instances tagged with this tag.

 After you create the instance, add a default Windows user to the instance:

 Click the name of your newly deployed instance.

 To create the user account on your instance, in the Set new Windows password dialog, add your username and click Set.

 Make a note of the provided password and close the dialog.